brunomuniz-encora/poc-starlingx-messages/Legacy_BuildGuide.md

+> _NOTE_: This guide has been replaced and is here for historical purposes.

 # Deploy an application as a StarlingX app

 This guide describes the steps to deploy an application as a **StarlingX App**.